-Pilots were identified as having risk-stratified PMPM bundles when enrollees were stratified into different PMPM bundles at intake based on an assessment of risk.
+† Pilots were identified as having risk-stratified PMPM bundles when enrollees were stratified into different PMPM bundles at intake based on an assessment of risk. †† Financial incentives for contactors were assessed only when care coordination services were contracted out rather than provided directly by the lead entity.